Make sure you’re following the law by paying your employees correctly.

 We recommend you:

-- Use our calculator: bookmark and use our Pay and Conditions Tool to calculate minimum wages, penalty rates and other award rates.
+Use our Pay and Conditions Tool to calculate minimum wages, penalty rates and other award rates.

 Minimum wages